appveyor/website/src/docs/packaging-artifacts.md

     type: zip
 ```

 IMPORTANT!
-If the artifact path starts with `*` surround the value with single quotes, for example:
+If the artifact path starts with `*`, you need to surround the value with single quotes, for example:

 ```yaml
 - path: '*.nupkg'